aditya-jha/daq_console/README.md

 Uses the API provided by the manufacturer.

-This is currently in development process.
+This is curerntly in development process.

-Operating system supported: Windows

 Language Used: C++
 IDE: Visual C++ Express 2010
-API: iUSBDAQ,
+API: iUSBDAQ
 External Libraries: OpenGL